 Why you might not want a company

 Many people take on freelance assignments without wanting to start a formal business.
 You might be a student picking up tutoring work, a professional doing consulting on the side, or a creative taking on occasional projects.
-Registering a company — even a simple ENK — comes with obligations: bookkeeping, tax filings, and potentially VAT registration and reporting.
+Registering a company — even a simple sole proprietorship (ENK) — comes with obligations: bookkeeping, tax filings, and potentially VAT registration and reporting.

 If your freelance work is occasional or part-time, the administrative overhead of a company may not be worth it.
 A salary service lets you invoice legally without any of that setup.